anchore/syft/README.md

 # - go-module-binary-cataloger
 ```

-Only scan with the specific "go-module-binary-cataloger" and "go-module-file-cataloger" catalogers:
+Only scan with the specific `go-module-binary-cataloger` and `go-module-file-cataloger` catalogers:
 ```bash
 syft ... --override-default-catalogers "go-module-binary-cataloger,go-module-file-cataloger"
 ```